-Figure 26 - Blue Dart Air Network, November 2021
+Figure 26 - Blue Dart Air Network, November 2022

-Under DHL's control there have been no major changes in Blue Dart Aviation's successful operation in the recent years.
+Under DHL's control there were no major changes for a number of years in Blue Dart Aviation's successful operation.
 The Blue Dart operation was transferred at the beginning of 2014 from DP-DHL's DHL Express unit to the new Post-eCommerce-Parcel unit.
 Later it was disclosed that the PeP unit had chosen India as the pilot market in the Asia-Pacific region for its new e-commerce business strategy.
-Due to the restructuring within the DPDHL Group, Blue Dart is now part of the new DHL eCommerce Solutions division, effective January 1, 2019.
-Ken Allen, the former CEO of DHL Express and now the chief of its ecommerce solutions segment has recently stated that DHL has overinvested in Blue Dart and they had to pull back to adjust for growth and size.
+Due to the restructuring within the DPDHL Group, Blue Dart became part of the new DHL eCommerce Solutions division effective January 1, 2019.
+In early 2020 before the extent of the pandemic became evident, Ken Allen, the former CEO of DHL Express and former chief of its ecommerce solutions segment, stated that DHL overinvested in Blue Dart and grew too quickly in size and scope.
+The priority was to improve service quality and establish a solid operating platform to "build incrementally."
+As of November 2022, Blue Dart has not commented in detail about its expansion with 737s.

-Blue Dart offers air freight, ground and air express, charters and trucking services through its partnerships with DHL Express, DHL eCommerce LLP, DHL Supply Chain and DHL Global Forwarding.
+Blue Dart offers air freight, ground, and air express, charters and trucking services through its partnerships with DHL Express, DHL eCommerce LLP, DHL Supply Chain and DHL Global Forwarding.
 This synergy allows Blue Dart to reach 220 countries and territories through its time-definite and day-definite delivery services.
 Moreover, the company offers specialized delivery services such as Freight on Delivery (FOD), Freight on Value (FOV), Point to Point (P2P) or Temperature Controlled Logistics (TCL).
 Blue Dart played a crucial role in delivering medicines, test equipment and other emergency supplies to customers through the pandemic.
 The Blue Dart Med-Express Consortium was successfully created by the corporation to deploy drones to provide a comprehensive healthcare infrastructure to the country's interior urban areas.

-Economy in India has faced challenges in the last decade, but Blue Dart has remained profitable since 2000 and it has been able to achieve excellent financial results while offering high customer service quality.
-During its latest fiscal year (ended March 31, 2021), Blue Dart revenues reached \$443 million (32.9 billion INR), an 4% gain decline on a year-over-year basis and it posted profits of \$17.6 million before tax (1.3 billion INR).
-This profit increase was the direct result of improved efficiencies in distribution and last mile road transportation.
+Economy in India has faced challenges in the last decade, but Blue Dart has been able to achieve excellent financial results while offering high customer service quality.
+During its latest fiscal year (ended March 31, 2022), Blue Dart consolidated revenues reached \$621 million (44.1 billion INR), a 35% gain on a year-over-year basis.
 Blue Dart focus is to keep upgrading their digital solutions and infrastructure to ensure an improved optimization of its sorting and handling capabilities.
 Figure 27 summarizes the company's revenue and profit margin over time.

 Blue Dart is primarily a domestic operation.
-In its most recent financial year, the company moved 273.5 million domestic shipments but only 1 million shipments and a total weight of 789,635 tonnes.
+In its most recent financial year, the company moved 263.3 million domestic shipments but only 1 million shipments and a total weight of 932,690 tonnes.
 The consolidated shipment count grew by 14% in the latest fiscal year compared to the same period in the previous year.
 Figure 28 shows the development of Blue Dart air and ground shipments from 2007 to the latest fiscal year.
-Approximately 15% of Blue Dart's tonnage moves through its air network, with the remainder using ground transportation.
-It is worth noting that Blue Dart's Air network has not changed significantly over the last decade other than a transition from 737 to larger 757 freighter aircraft.
+Approximately 12% of Blue Dart's tonnage moves through its air network, with the remainder using ground transportation.
+It is worth noting that Blue Dart's Air network has not changed significantly over the last decade despite transitioning from 737 Classics to larger 757 freighter aircraft.
+The addition of 737-800Fs is expected to bring new cities to Blue Dart's network, adding frequencies to the existing network as well.

-Figure 27 - Blue Dart Revenue and EBIT Margin FY2006 - FY2020
+Figure 27 - Blue Dart Revenue and EBIT Margin FY2006 - FY2021